-Perhaps this low-popularity score is due to the relatively simple view in the summit of Mount Mabilog: there are no sea of clouds or mountain ridges in the distance.
+Perhaps it’s because of the relatively ordinary view in the summit of Mount Mabilog: there are no sea of clouds or mountain ridges in the distance.

-But I liked it there.
-It wasn’t crowded, the Yambo Lake looked serene and beautiful.
-Beyond that I could see Mount Cristobal, also called devil’s mountain, and beside it, Mount Banahaw, considered a holy mountain.
-I wondered if there’s any significance in this geography.
+However, I liked it here.
+It wasn’t crowded and Yambo Lake looked serene and beautiful.
+Beyond that I could see the Yin-Yang mountains: Mount Cristobal which is also called the Devil’s Mountain and Mount Banahaw which is considered a holy mountain.

 I played with a cat that was prowling in the area, and after about 30 minutes of rest, I told my guide I was ready to go back.